capnproto/capnproto/doc/cxx.md

 ## Enums

 Cap'n Proto enums become C++11 "enum classes".
-That means, they behave like any other enum, but the enum's values are scoped within the type.
+That means they behave like any other enum, but the enum's values are scoped within the type.
 E.g. for an enum `Foo` with value `bar`, you must refer to the value as `Foo::BAR`.
-The enum class's base type is `uint16_t`.

 To match prevaling C++ style, an enum's value names are converted to UPPERCASE_WITH_UNDERSCORES (whereas in the definition language you'd write them in camelCase).

 Keep in mind when writing `switch` blocks that an enum read off the wire may have a numeric value that is not listed in its definition.
 This may be the case if the sender is using a newer version of the protocol, or if the message is corrupt or malicious.
+In C++11, enums are allowed to have any value that is within the range of their base type, which for Cap'n Proto enums is `uint16_t`.

 ## Blobs (Text and Data)